The nutria invasion of California continues.

 Nutria populations not only destroy the state’s already diminished wetlands by consuming vegetation, but also burrow into the ground, potentially damaging irrigation canals and levees.
 This poses a risk to the state’s drinking water supply and could expose communities and farm fields to flooding, said Peter Tira, a spokesman for the California Department of Fish and Wildlife.

-Combirepel™, C Tech Corporation’s product is an anti-rodent aversive repellent which repels rodents and thus prevents the nuisance caused by them.
+Combirepel™, a C Tech Corporation’s product is an anti-rodent aversive repellent which repels rodents and thus prevents the nuisance caused by them.
 This product acts through a series of highly developed intricate mechanisms ensuring that rodents are kept away from the target application.

 This innovative product is available in masterbatch form, which can be incorporated within the tubes, pipes, agricultural films, wires, and cables, etc. The product does not leach out from the polymer matrix, thus preventing soil pollution.